-- (1) The election of three members of the Board of Directors to hold office until the first annual meeting of stockholders that is held after December 31, 2024, or until such director's respective successor is duly elected and qualified. - (2) The ratification of the appointment of BPM LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022. - (3) The approval of the Company's Seventh Amended and Restated 2011 Stock Incentive Plan. - (4) The approval, by a non-binding advisory vote, of the compensation of our named executive officers disclosed in this Proxy Statement. - (5) To consider such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- (1) The election of two Class I members of the Board of Directors to hold office until the first annual meeting of stockholders that is held after December 31, 2025, or until such director's respective successor is duly elected and qualified. - (2) The ratification of the appointment of BPM LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023. - (3) The approval of our Eighth Amended and Restated 2011 Stock Incentive Plan. - (4) The approval, by a non-binding advisory vote, of the compensation of our named executive officers disclosed in this Proxy Statement. - (5) The approval, by a non-binding advisory vote, of the frequency of future advisory votes on named executive officer compensation. - (6) To consider such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.